When people are in

 to see a doctor within three days of the car accident, even if you don’t

-attention in a timely manner.
-Otherwise, the insurance company could try
+timely manner.
+Otherwise, the insurance company could try to deny your

-to deny your claim by saying, “Clearly, you weren’t that hurt
+claim by saying, “Clearly, you weren’t that hurt because you

 Need a New Jersey car accident attorney?